vickspatil/random/README.md

-DME.md file for your project:

-Random Wikipedia Fact Generator
+# Random Wikipedia Fact Generator
 This is a small web project that fetches and displays random facts from Wikipedia.
 The facts are categorized into five topics: Cars, Indian History, Music, Food, and Movies.
 Users can generate a random fact with the click of a button.

 Features